joseph-roitman/pytest-snapshot/README.rst

 Snapshot testing can be used for expressions whose values are strings.
 For other types, you should first create a *human readable* textual representation of the value.
-For example, to snapshot test a *json-serializable* value, you could either convert it into json or preferably convert it into the more readable yaml format using `PyYaml`_:
+For example, to snapshot test a *json-serializable* value, you could either convert it into json or preferably convert it into the more readable yaml format using `PyYAML`_:

 .. code-block:: python